anandls/weatherapp/README.md

 ```

 - The `layout` folder houses a component that acts as a layout container for components found under `components`
 - The `libs` folder contains utilities for fetching data and uses the third party Axios library.
-It also contains custom messages (that are display in the UI) for error codes.
+It also contains custom messages (that are displayed in the UI) for error codes.
-- The `utils` folder contains utilities to manipulate strings, date and format weather data, that is returned to the UI.
+- The `utils` folder contains utilities to manipulate strings, date and format weather data, returned to the UI.
 - CSS modules are used with CSS vars and SCSS for nesting CSS.
 - The `components` folder contains all componets used to render the UI and display data.
-- The `hooks` folder contains a single hook that is used to fetch and manage Current and Forecast data.
+- The `hooks` folder contains a single hook that is used to fetch and manage Current and Forecast data fetched.
 - The `constants` folder has defaults used in the app
 - The .env contains an important url endpoint (in REACT_APP_API_URL) and key (in REACT_APP_API_KEY).
 Your own key can be used but one will be provided via email for testing purposes.